 Protecting Our Water System

-Water normally flows from the public water system into your home or business, but backflow is the “backwards flow” of water from private plumbing systems into the public water system.
-Backflow can carry harmful contaminants and bacteria into the public water system, which can lead to illness, injury and, in some cases, death.
-Watch this video or read this brochure for more information.
+Water normally flows from the public water system into your home or business, but backflow is the "backwards flow" of water from private plumbing systems into the public water system.
+Backflow can carry harmful contaminants and bacteria into the public water system, which can lead to illness, injury, and in some cases, death.
+Watch a video on backflow prevention or read this Backflow Prevention Brochure (PDF) for more information.

 Montgomery County Environmental Services is responsible for protecting the public water system from backflow and ensuring the safety of our public drinking water supply.
 Since 1993, our department has required the installation of backflow devices on commercial and residential water services that pose a potential hazard or threat to the public water system.
 This helps to minimize health risks and ensure the safety and purity of our drinking water.

 Our department requires commercial and residential customers to install a testable backflow prevention device when their plumbing installations pose a hazard to the public water system.
 This device prevents water from flowing backward into the water supply.

 All backflow test results must be submitted through the Online Backflow Test Entry System.
 Testers must be certified through the Ohio Department of Commerce and approved by Montgomery County Environmental Services to use the online system.
 Contact 937-781-2631 to become an approved tester.

 A few examples of businesses and plumbing situations that require backflow prevention may include:

 - customers with irrigation and deduct meters